aws/karpenter-provider-aws/website/content/en/pre-docs/provisioner-crd.md

 - key: `topology.kubernetes.io/instance-type`

 Generally, instance types should be a list and not a single value.
-Leaving this field undefined is reccommended, as it maximizes choices for efficently placing pods.
+Leaving this field undefined is recommended, as it maximizes choices for efficiently placing pods.

 ☁️ **AWS**